-Please see below for Frequently Asked Questions about COVID-19 regarding quarantine and isolation.
+Please see below for Frequently Asked Questions about COVID-19 regarding isolation.

-Residential students who test positive for COVID-19 will be relocated to a designated residence hall, other Drake provided housing, or a medical facility, as appropriate.
+Residential students who test positive for COVID-19 will be relocated to a designated residence hall.
 They will also have the option to return home for the isolation period.

 Rooms in the designated isolation residence hall or Drake property are equipped with a bed, lamp, microwave, refrigerator, and Wi-Fi.